 Dudhsagar Waterfalls (Dudh – Milk, Sagar – Sea; literally Sea of Milk) is a 4-tiered waterfall located in the Indian state of Goa.
-While Goa is famous for splendid beaches, there are number of interesting yet unexplored offbeat places to visit in Goa.
+While Goa is famous for splendid beaches, there are a number of interesting yet unexplored offbeat places to visit in Goa.
+It is one of the most splendid waterfalls in Goa.
 After the shooting scenes of famous Bollywood movie ‘Chennai Express’ at Dudhsagar Falls, it has become very popular and is often a part of the to-visit list of tourists willing to travel to offbeat Goa.
 Considered among the highest waterfalls in India, Dudhsagar waterfalls is particularly unique and spectacular due to a railway track that cuts right through the middle of the falls.
-In this article you will find everything you need to know about how to reach Dudhsagar waterfalls and what to expect.
+In this article, you will find everything you need to know about how to reach Dudhsagar waterfalls and what to expect.

 Read other blogs of the series ‘Offbeat Goa’ by clicking on the link or photos below: